 Click on Clear browsing data.
 The Chromebook cache and cookies are now deleted.

-The Chromebook is intended for use at school each and every day.
-Students are responsible for bringing their devices to all classes, unless specifically advised not to do so by their teacher.
+The Chromebook is intended for daily use at school.
+Students are responsible for bringing their fully charged devices to all classes, unless specifically instructed otherwise by their teacher.
 While in class, students are expected to comply with all school rules, policies, and teacher directives.
-Students should only use their Chromebook in class when their teacher allows.
+Students should only use their Chromebook in class when their teacher permits it.

-If a student leaves the Chromebook at home, he/she is still accountable and responsible for all coursework completed in the required time frame as if the Chromebook were present.
-Other district computers may, or may not, be available for student use.
+If a student leaves the Chromebook at home, they are still accountable and responsible for all coursework completed within the required timeframe, as if the Chromebook were present.
+Other district computers may or may not be available for student use.
 If a student repeatedly leaves the Chromebook at home, they may be subject to disciplinary consequences or lose the privilege of taking the Chromebook home.

 Students are encouraged to use their Chromebooks at home and other locations outside of school.
 A home Wi-Fi Internet connection will be required for the majority of Chromebook use.
 However, some applications can be used while not connected to the internet.